 In 2017, Muntarbhorn became the first Thai artist to speak on a TED stage in the UK (TEDxSOAS).
 In 2018, Muntarbhorn launched Space™*, his first spiritual art space in London - home to his series The Holy Land until 2023.
 His works can be found in private collections in Brazil, Canada, France, Italy, Singapore, Thailand, Turkey, the UK and USA.

 Text: Andrew Spira

 Nothing about Tuck Muntarbhorn is conventional.
 From the word ‘go’, he invites engagement.
 He doesn’t want to hide behind the mask of ordinariness; he wants something to happen.
 His artistic practise is a pretext for communication, a stage for indeterminate encounters.
 But while Muntarbhorn is thoroughly committed to projecting his vision into the world, each of his works creates a perfumed space that is impossible to control or capture; it is there till it dissipates and is made again.
 Taken together as a series, his photographs constitute a continuous meditation on the luminous transience of forms, guided not by preconceived ideas about outcomes but by the very process and materials of making.
 Thus while each image is minutely prepared, the long exposures that each one involves create an empty or surrendered space, such that the process itself is ultimately left to ‘grace’.

 Muntarbhorn is transparent about the fact that his work is an expression of his feeling for the spiritual nature of the world.
-Originating at sacred sites from across the globe (in Thailand, Myanmar, Israel, Finland, Britain and elsewhere), the forms he photographs become abstract to the point at which they dissolve into transparent bodies of light; they relinquish their otherness.
+Originating at sacred sites from across the globe (in Thailand, Myanmar, India, Israel, Finland, Britain and elsewhere), the forms he photographs become abstract to the point at which they dissolve into transparent bodies of light; they relinquish their otherness.
 Simulating the experience of meditation, they move in and out of the field of perception, in front of which the mind is invited to forget itself.
 At once contemplative and highly attentive to the micro-details of production, they find the point at which the possible becomes necessary.